Ad Grants Conversion Tracking Guide

-Recording an unusually low number or no conversions
+If you're recording an unusually low number or no conversions

-If you're using the AdWords conversion tag
+If you're using the Google Ads conversion tag

 If everything appears in working order but you’re recording 0 conversions:

-Check for other applications and/or plug-ins interfering with the code.
+Check for other applications and/or plugins interfering with the code.

-Remarketing and conversion code look similar so make sure that they haven’t been mixed up along the way.
+Remarketing and conversion code look similar so make sure they haven’t been mixed up along the way.

-If you're using Google Analytics
+If you're using Google Analytics Goals

-Recording an unusually high number of conversions or high conversion rate
+If you're recording an unusually high number of conversions or high conversion rate

 - Analytics goal troubleshooting article: Analytics is not tracking goals